cncoulter/cncoulter.github.io/_posts/2016-06-07-The-Jesuit-Guide-to-Almost-Everything.md

 ---
 layout: post
-title: "The Jesuit Guide to (Almost) Everything by James Martin"
+title: "The Jesuit Guide to (Almost) Everything: A Spirituality for Real Life by James Martin, S.J."
 permalink:
 published: true
 date: 2016-06-07 20:20
-category:
-tag:
+categories:
 - reading
+tags:
+- "nonfiction: religion"
+- James Martin
 ---

-***The Jesuit Guide to (Almost) Everything: A Spirituality for Real Life* by James Martin, SJ.
-New York: HarperOne, 2012.
-Originally published in 2010.**
+<p style="color: gray;">New York: HarperOne, 2012.
+Originally published in 2010.</p>

 I’ve spent a lot of time in Jesuit environments the past several years: I went to a Jesuit university, and now I’m serving in the Jesuit Volunteer Corps at a Jesuit high school.